• Skip to main content

 The one tool that I use the most in my work as a dietitian is something called “the plate method”.
 Have you heard of it?
 You might know it as MyPlate which is the USDA’s version that took the place of the Food Pyramid back in 2011.

-The plate method is a tool to help you plan balanced meals that include the various food groups.
-Following this method helps you get all of the food group bases covered and, therefore, getting all of the essential nutrients in your diet.
+The plate method is a tool to help you plan balanced meals that include various food groups.
+Following this method helps you get all of the food group bases covered and, therefore, get all of the essential nutrients in your diet.

 If you’re allergic to dairy, omit the dairy portion of the plate and substitute a milk substitute that is fortified with calcium and vitamin D.